confluentinc/learn-kafka-courses/kafka-streams/README.md

 It's recommended to watch the [Processor API](https://developer.confluent.io/learn-kafka/kafka-streams/processor-api/) and [Hands On: Processor API](https://developer.confluent.io/learn-kafka/kafka-streams/hands-on-processor-api/) videos before moving on to the exercises.

 This exercise covers working with the Processor API.
 The application creates an aggregation but uses a punctuation every 30 seconds
 (stream-time) to emit records.

-The results should look like this:
+You run this example with the command: ` ./gradlew runStreams -Pargs=processor` and the results should look like this:
 ```text
 Processed incoming record - key HDTV-2333 value {"order_id": "instore-1", "electronic_id": "HDTV-2333", "user_id": "10261998", "price": 2000.0, "time": 1622156159867}
 Punctuation forwarded record - key HDTV-2333 value 2000.0